What’s the problem with smart meters?

 Some reports even suggest suppliers, obviously desperate to hit their targets, are using 'scare tactics' to convince customers to accept a smart meter, including stating bills will otherwise go up, smart meters are compulsory, and even telling customers their current meter is unsafe.
 If you’re supplier tries to force a smart meter on you like this, make an official complaint, first to your supplier’s complaints team, and then to the energy ombudsman.

-After all that, you might be wondering why on earth you should even bother getting a smart meter, here’s why…
+If you're still wondering why on earth you should even bother getting a smart meter, read on.

 Why bother getting a smart meter?